 • Failure to provide proper equipment or other assistance to assist in lifting;

 • Moving objects between heights or hard to reach places (to or from a high or low

 • Not marking objects with their weight;

 • Working on an uneven surface.

-If you have suffered a manual handling personal injury as a result of any of the above reasons, or for any other reason, MG Legal’s expert accident at work solicitors will be happy to discuss the incident with you, free of charge.
-Contact our team to see if we can help you make an employer’s liability personal injury claim on a No Win No Fee basis.
+If you have suffered heavy lifting injuries as a result of any of the above reasons, or for any other reason, MG Legal’s expert accident at work solicitors will be happy to discuss the incident with you, free of charge.
+Contact our team to see if we can help you make an employer’s liability manual handling claim on a No Win No Fee basis.

-What type of injury can manual handling incidents cause?
+What type of heavy lifting injuries can manual handling incidents cause?